-Moreover, the upcoming Easter holiday is another motivation to share this recipe with you.
+Moreover, the upcoming Easter holiday is another reason I am sharing this recipe with you.

 Why you should try this recipe

-- It is a flavorful carrot cake with pineapples made as a loaf.
-Surprisingly, dried pineapple is used instead of the crushed canned one.
+- It is a flavorful carrot bread with pineapple.
+Surprisingly, dried pineapple is used instead of crushed pineapple.

-- This carrot loaf cake recipe is easy to make, and even a novice baker can make it.
+- It is easy to make, and even a novice baker can make it.

-- Pineapple carrot loaf is one of the best breakfast bread ideas.
+- It is one of the best breakfast bread ideas.

 Ingredients

-Cashews: use raw or toasted nuts to caramelize.
-You can replace them with other nuts of your choice.
+- Cashews: Use raw or toasted nuts, or replace them with other nuts you choose.

-Pomegranate molasses: use it or replace it with date molasses or black treacle syrup.
+- Pomegranate molasses: Use or replace it with date molasses or black treacle syrup.

-Leavening agents: soda bicarbonate and baking powder are both used for the recipe.
+- Leavening agents: Fresh soda bicarbonate and baking powder.

-Flour: the recipe calls for all-purpose flour.
-Sift the flour with other dry ingredients for a good distribution.
+- Flour: Use all-purpose flour.
+Sift the flour with other dry ingredients for good distribution.

-Grated carrots: grate carrots finely, using the small shred of a grater or the shredding attachment on a food processor.
+- Grated carrots: Grate carrots finely, using the tiny shred of a grater or the shredding attachment on a food processor.

-Orange zest: use organic, untreated oranges to make fresh zest with a zester grater.
+- Orange zest: Use organic, untreated oranges to make fresh zest.

-Dried pineapple: the recipe calls for dried pineapple chunks cut into small cubes.
+- Dried pineapple: Use dried pineapple chunks cut into small cubes.

 How to make pineapple carrot bread